 - After the language pack installs successfully, close all tabs, and Restart Windows.

 4] Clean Boot Windows and install the required Language packs

-If none of the above fixes resolve the ongoing language pack error 0x80240439, perform a clean Windows 10 boot.
-Only after fresh installing Windows 10 operating system, go and download/install the Language packs.
+If none of the above are successful in correcting the language pack error 0x80240439, then you may have to perform a clean boot on your Windows 10.
+In case you are installing Windows 10 for the first time, go ahead and download the Language Packs.